Disney ParksTipsUpdates

 MAJOR Lessons To Help You Navigate Walt Disney World

-We absolutely love our trips to Walt Disney World, but there are still so many things we have to keep in mind to make sure we have an enjoyable Disney vacation.
+We absolutely love our trips to Walt Disney World, but there are still so many things we have to keep in mind to ensure an enjoyable vacation.

-After spending many family vacations in the magic, we have learned some important lessons that we want to pass along to you.
-We hope that these lessons that we learned overtime, sometimes the hard way, will help you have a fantastic vacation to the Walt Disney World Resort.
+After spending many family vacations in the magic, we have learned some important lessons to pass along to you.
+We hope that the lessons we have learned over time, sometimes the hard way, will help you have a fantastic vacation at the Walt Disney World Resort.

 Doing Some Learning

-Our first lesson we learned is that we needed to take some to learn about Walt Disney World before we even arrived in the magic.
-There is so much that goes into a Walt Disney World vacation from the four Theme Parks to the Resorts that it is important to learn about these areas.
+The first lesson we learned is that we needed to take some to learn about Walt Disney World before we even arrived at the magic.
+There is so much that goes into a Walt Disney World vacation, from the four Theme Parks to the Resorts, that it is important to learn about these areas.

-Take some time to look at the My Disney Experience app to get familiar with the maps of the Disney Parks.
-This will help you know where rides, attractions, dining and even bathrooms are located throughout the four Theme Parks.
+Take some time to look at the My Disney Experience app to familiarize yourself with the maps of the Disney Parks.
+This will help you find rides, attractions, dining, and even bathrooms throughout the four Theme Parks.

 Even though there is only so much you can do before you arrive, reading blogs (like this one) or listening to podcasts to become more educated in all things Disney.